 Summer is a glorious time of the year.
 It’s a time for family vacations, patio parties, and weekends at the lake.
 There are also days when it’s best to avoid the summer heat by spending the day in an air conditioned home or building.
 It can also be a scary time if you don’t take the right precautions to properly prepare your home to combat the extreme external temperatures of the season.
 Heat exhaustion and heat stroke are serious conditions ‘that can occur when the body becomes overheated, and it can take place anywhere, outside and inside.
 A heat stroke commands emergency medical treatment and, if untreated, may cause harm to your brain, heart, kidneys, and muscles, and in intense cases a heat stroke could be deadly.
 So think Safety First, both indoors and outdoors.
 Find out how you can keep your loved ones safe from heat sickness this summer.

-Know the indicators
+Understand the indicators

-Have your air conditioning system checked immediately
+Have your air conditioning system checked as soon as possible

 To ensure your A/C system is in good working order and is ready to keep your family cool in the event of an emergency, call A-PLUS Service Experts.
 We are available around the clock so whenever you need us, we’re there for you.